conmaol/maglocunus/w/Well-Architected_Framework.md

   - data
   - instances (EC2, databases, etc.)
   - operating system
-- be prepared for security <mark>incidents</mark>
+- <mark>prepare for security incidents</mark>
-    - have well-defined incident response procedures
+    - create (and regularly update) an incident response plan specific to your AWS environment
+      - How should your team respond to an incident, restore operations, and perform forensic analysis?
     - run simulations

 ### 3. Reliability